This is my Top 10 South Florida Hot Dogs list. There are some good dogs to be had so go out and have ’em!

 Most Honorable Of Mentions) Arbetter’s (Westchester): I grew up eating Arbetter’s Chili Cheese Dogs, and I don’t feel comfortable excluding them from the Top 10 because there’s the whole nostalgia factor to consider.
-Plus, if I didn’t mention Arbetter’s at all, I’m sure my parent’s neighbors in Westchester would scale a full on pots & pans assault on me.
+If I didn’t mention Arbetter’s at all, I’m sure my parent’s neighbors in Westchester would scale a full-on pots & pans assault on me.
 And we can’t have that.
 So let’s do this, go to Arbetter’s, order a Chili Cheese Onion Mustard Dog and enjoy supporting a Miami Landmark.
 It’ll do your soul some good.

-10) House Of Dog (Miami Beach): Should I assume House of Dog named a Dog after a Ninja cause the flavors take you by surprise?
+10) House Of Dog (NO LONGER OPEN): Should I assume House of Dog named a Dog after a Ninja cause the flavors take you by surprise?
 Well we know what happens when you assume, remember that time at that party a few years back?
 Yup, anyways, back to the Dog at hand.
-The Ninja Dog is topped with Mushrooms, Pineapple, Terriyaki Sauce and Wasabi Mayo.
+The Ninja Dog is topped with Mushrooms, Pineapple, Teriyaki Sauce and Wasabi Mayo.
 This Hot Dog is so good it makes me want to hide and scare the crap out of somebody….anybody……Ninja-style!

 9) Sweet Dogs (Miami): I love Sweet Dog’s Dolphin.
 No, it’s not made of Dolphin but named after Miami’s famous football franchise and unlike them, this dog’s a winner.
 ZING!
 Alright, I’m messing around, don’t kill me.
 The Dolphin is topped with Grilled Ham, Smoked Bacon, Melted Mozzarella Cheese, Pineapple, their House-made Sauce and way too many of those little potato sticks for my liking (lol).
 The real question at hand is can you have only one?

-8) Sakaya Kitchen (Downtown Miami & Midtown): Sakaya Kitchen’s got a Hot Dog?
+8) Sakaya Kitchen (Midtown): Sakaya Kitchen’s got a Hot Dog?
 It does and it’s named the KDog.
 Imagine a Nathan’s all beef Dog with Sakaya’s House-made Kimchi Slaw, their House-made Mustard & some Tater Tops lining the top.
 Now that you’ve imagined it I can tell you the real version tastes better than what you’ve created in your head.

-7) Jersey Dawg (Food Truck): Jersey Dawg is know for his Rippers and I’m not talking about the gaseous after effects of a night of eating tacos.
+7) Jersey Dawg (NO LONGER OPEN): Jersey Dawg is known for his Rippers and I’m not talking about the gaseous after-effects of a night of eating tacos.
 Rippers are deep fried Hot Dogs.
 This style of preparing the dog is a New Jersey staple.
 I like mine with a little bit of Chili & Cheese, I mean who doesn’t?
 Don’t forget to add the deli mustard too.
 And some onions.
 That’s it, carry on.